 However, if you’re like the rest of us and moving on your own dime, you’ll need a bootstrap mentality.
 Decide what will save your sanity and is worth the money, and figure out ways to save on the rest.

-Anything that would normally cost you money to outsource, you’ll want to do yourself.
-Any items that can help you cut corners also need evaluating.
+Anything that would normally cost you money to outsource, you’ll want to do it yourself.
+Any items that can help you cut corners also need evaluation.
 To save money, you must spend your energy instead.
 It’s a trade-off.